therealartz/telegram-log-handler/README.md

 # telegram-log-handler: Monolog handler for sending logs by Telegram bot

 This package provides Handler for Monolog Logger.

-For me in some cases it's very convenient to receive logs in Telegram, so I write short handler for using in any project.
+For me in some cases it's very convenient to receive logs in Telegram, so I wrote a short handler for using in any project.

 # Requirements